carlgira/jxcore-ios/README.md

     [_jxcore pluginInitialize];
 ```
 - Modify jxcore_module according your needs.
 That module must have two functions, the "init" and the "registerJSFunction".
+- Use the CDVJXcore to register all the javascript functions and as interface to comunicate with the ios project.
 - Put in www/jxcore folder all your jxcore (node js ) project.

 See everything in the example.